M-Media-Group/Vue3-GateKeeper/README.md

 import baseGate from "./baseGate";

 export default class extends baseGate {
-  // The form is what the user will see if the gate fails form = "AddKittens";

   // This is the core action of the gate.
 It determines if the gate passes or a form should be displayed async handle() {
-    if (user.kittens.length < 5) {
+    if (user.kittens.length < (this.options.gateOptions?.minimumKittens ??
+3)) {
       return this.fail();
     }
   }
 }
 ```

 The gate is defined and ready to be used.
+You'll notice we're using `this.options.gateOptions.minimumKittens` to get the minimum number of kittens.
+We'll see how to pass this option a [little further down](#passing-options-to-the-gate).

 ### Using multiple gates